glava/nephalem-fpinscala/README.md

-# Nephalem guide through Functional Program in Scala
+# Nephalem guide through Functional Programing in Scala

 Over the years working with Scala, building large-scale projects, mentoring people and going to various Scala meetups I come with terms that probably most influential book in Scala ecosystem is: [Functional Programming in Scala by Paul Chiusano and Runar Bjarnason](https://www.manning.com/books/functional-programming-in-scala)